jzhao0626/Pandemic_Analysis/README.md

 ## CensusST_19.csv
 Cleaned up output of the population data I got from the ACS API for population by state (2019).

+## DosesCasesBar.png
+Side by side bar chart of number of vaccines distributed and number of confirmed cases for each state.